realm/realm-dotnet/README.md

 ## Getting Started

-Please see the detailed instructions in our docs to add [Realm](https://realm.io/docs/xamarin/latest/#installation) to your Xcode project.
+Please see the detailed instructions in our [User Guide](https://realm.io/docs/xamarin/latest/#installation) to add Realm to your solution.

 ## Documentation